yoavern/learning/python/MITM attack/README.md

 ## Usage

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine.

 2.   ```bash
      cd arp-spoofing-script